AmnesiacSloth/EmbeddedDev/README.md

     - etc etc.

+### Building Circuits

+- The Kitprog, when connected can supply 5V to itself, and the target board, i.e the PSoc MCU
+- The Target Board USB (micro-usb) can supply 5V to itself, but does not supply the Kitprog at all

 ### PSoC Creator, Development Software
 [Software Download Page](https://www.infineon.com/cms/en/design-support/tools/sdk/psoc-software/psoc-creator/) -
 Software can be used without creating an account :)